DE EN

 How do I verify the fix worked?

 After every change: redeploy the site, clear caches (CDN + browser), and start another reject-path scan at dsgvochecker.de.
 The scan is free.
-If it reports "Reject path clean", your Cookiebot configuration is now GDPR-compliant.
+If it reports "Reject path effective", your Cookiebot configuration is now GDPR-compliant.

 For the full three-phase comparison (Pre-Consent / Reject / Accept incl. detailed report), the one-time audit is $4.95 — no subscription, with a Markdown report by email.